vivekpatidar549/Apni-Malwi-Sanskriti/README.md

 ## Get Started

 Ready to explore and contribute to *Apni Malwi Sanskriti*?
-Visit our [GitHub repository](link-to-repo) to get started!
+Visit our GitHub repository to get started!

 ## Contact Us

 Have questions, suggestions, or feedback?
-Feel free to reach out to us at [contact@example.com](mailto:contact@example.com).
+Feel free to reach out.
 We'd love to hear from you!

 Let's join hands to preserve and celebrate our cultural heritage with *Apni Malwi Sanskriti*! 🌍🎉